Anastasio Villazón

-Brigadier General Anastasio Villazón (18 November 1788 in Cartagena de Indias, Viceroyalty of New Granada – 31 March 1852 in Cochabamba, Bolivia) was a Bolivian military officer who served during the Spanish American Wars of Independence.
+Brigadier General Anastasio Villazón (18 November 1788 – 31 March 1852) was a Bolivian military officer who served during the Spanish American Wars of Independence.
 He was a relative of Bolivian President Eliodoro Villazón, who also served as Vicepresident.

 Early life and education

 Anastasio Villazón was the son of Manuel Villazón Lluch and Benedicta Ramallo Posada.
 He was born in Cartagena de Indias on November 18, 1788.
 His father was a local politician and his mother was the daughter of Colonel Francisco de Paula Ramallo Quiroga.
 He spent most of his youth in Cartagena, spending some time in France and Spain.
 He stayed with his uncle, Fadrique Ramallo Posada, in Sevilla between 1802 and 1805.

 He was educated at the Pontificia Universidad Javeriana, where he graduated as a lawyer in 1812.
 During his time at the university, he joined the movement to overthrow the Spanish regime in the Americas.
 By the time he graduated, the Constitution of Cádiz was promulgated and he became an ardent supporter of the cause for independence.
 Although his relatives were royalists, he left Cartagena to enlist in the army of Simón Bolívar.